Blu-Git/Blu-Git/README.md

   </h1>
 </p>

 - Hi!
-I'm currently a computer science student @DLSU, a Sci-tech writer @TheLaSallian and a Data Scientist in the making.
+I'm currently a computer science student @DLSU, a Sci-tech writer @TheLaSallian, and a Data Scientist in the making.
 - I love to engage in fields outside of computer science and my comfort zones like socioeconomics, anthropology, and many more!

 ## Some Tools I Have Used and Learned